cyx2/leafylink/README.md

 ## Introduction
 Leafylink is a URL shortener written in Golang, utilizing MongoDB Atlas.
 It provides a basic HTML template-based UI, and a RESTful POST method to insert new mappings.

-A mapping is defined as a relationship between a longUrl, such as https://www.google.com/, and a Leafylink, such as https://leafylink.herokuapp.com/a6b7f8.
+A mapping is defined as a relationship between a `longUrl`, such as https://www.google.com/, and a Leafylink, such as https://leafylink.herokuapp.com/a6b7f8.

 This project was started as part of Skunkworks 2021.